Get More Pleasure in Life

 There is a story about the Persian king Xerxes who claimed to reward whoever found new pleasures for him when he was surrounded already by every pleasure known to man.
 The King of all Kings was ironically the Slave of all Slaves.

-However, one is hardly less foolish to cut himself off from the pleasures that good fortune has found for him.
+However, one is hardly less foolish when he cuts himself off from the pleasures that good fortune has found for him.

 So you should neither chase pleasures nor avoid them.
-But despise them and stay indifferent.
+Instead, despise them and stay indifferent.

 Pleasures should be viewed as merely a pleasant bonus but not as the whole point of living.